team-14-dtu/DTUPay/README.md

    - either by going to your microservice and running `mvn quarkus:dev` or, in intellij, go `Maven` tab on the right, click on your microservice, `plugins -> quarkus -> quarkus:dev`.
 Then, You should find that command in the run configuration in the top right.
+   - *Note the above is applicable for the `gateway` microservice, but not for other microservices depending on how they are implemented.
+If they are not implemented using quarkus, then simply run the microservice as a normal java project (with it's main function)
 4. Note: Currently, there is only one microservice, but in the future, we will have more and they will depend on each other.
 In that case, the **other** microservices will likely be run using `docker-compose up -d microserviceName`, depending on which you want